Bank of Nova Scotia at Scotiabank Financials Summit Transcript

-Meny Grauman - Scotiabank Global Banking and Markets, Research Division - MD of Financial Services Equity Research & Analyst
+Michelle Khalili - The Bank of Nova Scotia - MD & Head of Global Equity Capital Markets

-Good morning, everyone, and thank you for being a part of the 21st Annual Scotiabank Financial Summit, and this is a virtual edition.
-My name is Meny Grauman, and I'm the Canadian financial services analyst here at Scotiabank.
-I'm looking forward to 2 days of some really interesting conversations.
-And starting off with the first one, it's my pleasure to open the conference by welcoming Mr. Brian Porter, President and Chief Executive Officer of Scotiabank.
-Brian, good morning.
+Good morning, everyone.
+My name is Michelle Khalili, and I'm the Managing Director and Head of Global Equity Capital Markets at Scotiabank.
+I'm very pleased to welcome you to our 24th Annual Scotiabank Financial Summit.
+On behalf of Scotiabank, I want to thank you for being here today and for your business and your partnership.
+We deeply value the trust that you have put in us, and we hope to continue to strengthen it in the future.

-Brian Johnston Porter - The Bank of Nova Scotia - President, CEO & Director
+We've got a great agenda.
+Over the course of the next 2 days, we will hear from CEOs from leading financial services companies.
+These leaders will talk about their corporate strategies and financial performance, current themes and trends impacting financial markets and our industry as well as their own outlook for the sector.

 Bank of Nova Scotia at Scotiabank Financials Summit Transcript